hoehermann/purple-presage/README.md

 * Will add buddies to contact list unconditionally.
 * Can list groups as rooms and open the chat.
 * Uses special handling of login procedure for bitlbee.
+* Can reply to a specific message via "@searchstring:".

 ### Missing

 #### To Be Done Soon™

-* Add chats to contact list unconditionally.
 * Forward all errors to front-end properly.

 #### On Hold

 * Mark messages as "read" (currently not implemented in back-end, see https://github.com/whisperfish/presage/issues/141).
 At time of writing, notifications on main device are deleted after answering via linked device.
 So that is working alright.
-* Reply to a specific message (no example exists in back-end).

 #### "Contributions Welcome"